Linux System Administration

 You are a system administrator responsible for setting up user accounts on a Linux server.
 A new developer, Bob, has joined the team, and you need to create his user account, set up his home directory, and configure appropriate permissions.

-• Use the adduser command to create Bob’s user account.
+Use the adduser command to create Bob’s user account and set his password when prompted.

 sudo adduser bob

-• Confirm that Bob’s home directory has been created under /home or the designated home directory location on your system.
+Confirm that Bob’s home directory has been created under /home.

 ls /home

-• Use the ls -l command to view the permissions of Bob’s home directory and its contents.
+Use ls -l to view the permissions of Bob’s home directory and note the defaults.

 ls -l /home/bob